mento-protocol/mento-analytics-api/docs/sentry-releases.md

 The Cloud Build configuration:

 1. Builds the Docker image with the commit SHA as the release version
+2. Deploys to Cloud Run with the RELEASE_VERSION environment variable
+3. Creates Sentry release and marks deployment (only after successful deployment):
-2. Creates a Sentry release using the commit SHA
+   - Creates a new release using the commit SHA
-3. Uploads source maps to Sentry
+   - Uploads source maps to Sentry
-4. Associates commits with the release (if repo integration is configured)
+   - Associates commits with the release (if repo integration is configured)
-5. Deploys to Cloud Run with the RELEASE_VERSION environment variable
-6. Marks the deployment in Sentry
+   - Marks the release as deployed to production

+**Important**: Sentry releases are created AFTER the deployment succeeds.
+This prevents creating "phantom" releases for failed deployments.

 ### 2. Runtime Configuration